IIYAMA12/wafs/README.md

 ```

 The next step is to write the app object.
-As it is the `APP`, I prefer to write everything which is related to it inside of it.
+As it is the `APP` I prefer to write everything which is related to it inside of it.

 ```JavaScript
 (function () {